benmvp/slides/2018/frameworksummit/nav-react.md

 **RESTART THE TIMER!!!!**

 - If you're new to React you might hear that on top of learning React
-  * You need to know ES6, Redux, inline styles, server-side rendering, etc.
+  * You need to know Redux, css-in-js, server-side rendering, etc.
   * All at the same time
   * It can be so overwhelming
-- And then React is just a UI library
+- And then like Andrew mentioned yesterday React is just a UI library
   * Need to pick libraries for fetching data, managing, data, etc.
   * How can you pick something if you don't yet know what you need?
+  * How can you pick the right thing, if you've never used it before?
 - So I want to walk through the different "planets" in the React solar system
-  * So you can get an idea of how to prioritize what to learn
+  * 1/ So you can get an idea of how to prioritize what to learn
-  * I'll also try to give a list of options for each category and my preference
+  * 2/ I'll also try to give a list of options for each category and my preference

 /////